gambitproject/gambit/doc/pyapi.rst

       with one strategy.
 If the provided player label is shared by another player a warning will be returned.

-.. py:class:: Player

-   Represents a player in a :py:class:`Game`.

-   .. py:attribute:: game

-      Returns the :py:class:`Game` in which the player is.

-   .. py:attribute:: label

-      A text label useful for identification of the player.

-   .. py:attribute:: number

-      Returns the number of the player in the :py:class:`Game`.
-      Players are numbered starting with ``0``.

-   .. py:attribute:: is_chance

-      Returns ``True`` if the player object represents the chance player.

-   .. py:attribute:: infosets

-      Returns a list-like object representing the information sets of the player.

-   .. py:attribute:: strategies

-      Returns a :py:class:`pygambit.Strategies` collection object
-      representing the strategies of the player.

-   .. py:attribute:: min_payoff

-      Returns the smallest payoff for the player in any outcome of the game.

-   .. py:attribute:: max_payoff

-      Returns the largest payoff for the player in any outcome of the game.

 .. py:class:: Infoset